 There is a wide range of live lobster sizes available for purchase through any number of lobster companies listed on our site.
 First-timers and those hosting an event frequently have questions about what size lobsters are right for their order.
-As might you have guessed, a 1-pound lobster doesn’t create a full pound of edible meat when cooked, boiled and cracked.
+After all, a 1-pound lobster doesn’t create a full pound of edible meat when cooked, boiled, and cracked.
 With this in mind, we wanted to create a clear, concise and comprehensive guide for our users to understand sizing and meal portions when ordering their lobster.

 How Much Meat does a Live Lobster Yield?

 The short answer is that a live lobster will yield about 20-25% of its total weight in meat.
 So, if you order a 1.25 pound live lobster, you should expect, on average, a return of about 4-5 ounces of meat.
 A 1.5 pound lobster will yield about 5-6 ounces of meat, and a 2-pound lobster will yield about 6.5-8 ounces of meat.

 Looking for a few more details?
 The lowest-yield but sweetest-tasting lobster is typically harvested and shipped during the summer months.
 Counterintuitively, this is because softer-shell lobster has a lower proportion of meat per pound because more of their body is water weight when freshly molten.
 It’s rare for any live lobster to yield less than 15-20% of its body weight, but most live lobsters shipped to your door require a hard-shell that ensures an average yield rate of 20-25%.

 (Note: We’ve seen different lobster and seafood industry sources claim there’s between a 10 percent and 30 percent difference in the yield between soft-shell and hard-shell lobster.
 We also found one outlier source that suggested lobster meat yields can be as high as 30-40 percent.)